mnguye49/finalProject/SRS.md

 Our final project will be a website for a cake business where the customers can order and customise their own cakes that can be delivered to their homes and other locations.
 The website will be created using Python and Javascript for the code and have Flask be used for a framework.
 Due to the internet evolving, more and more businesses are adding their services onto online platforms in order to expand.
 In addition, some customers may not have a means of transportation for reasons and may need their goods to be delivered to them.
 Users should be able to order a cake on the website, customize it if they want and after paying for it and then be able to choose if they want to pick it up in person or have it delivered.

 ## Requirements

-Each group member must supply at least three functional requirements for the project.
-Each requirement should be written in the following format:

-* **ID:** A unique identifier for the requirement.
-This should be a number that is unique across the entire document (something like REQ-1, REQ-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Description:** A short description of the requirement.
-This should be a single sentence that describes the requirement.
-Do not replace the word `Description` with the actual description.
-Put the description in the space where these instructions are written.
-Maintain that practice for all future sections.
-  * **Type:** The type of requirement.
-Should be either `Functional` or `Non-Functional`.
-  * **Priority:** The priority of the requirement.
-This should be a number between 1 and 5, with 1 being the highest priority and 5 being the lowest priority.
-  * **Rationale:** A short description of why the requirement is important.
-This should be a single sentence that describes why the requirement is important.
-  * **Testing:** A short description of how the requirement can be tested.
-This should be a single sentence that describes how the requirement can be tested.

 * **REQ-1:** A unique identifier for the requirement.
 This should be a number that is unique across the entire document (something like REQ-1, REQ-2, etc. but be sure to replace the word `ID` with the unique identifier).
   * **Description:** The user must be able to place an order for a cake.